Timelesz

 Timelesz (stylized as timelesz, formerly known as Sexy Zone) is an eight-member Japanese boy band managed by Starto Entertainment (formerly of Johnny & Associates).

-As Sexy Zone, the group consisting of Shori Sato, Kento Nakajima, Marius Yo, Fuma Kikuchi and Sou Matsushima, debuted in 2011, with their group age average 14.2, breaking the record in the agency for the youngest group to debut.
+As Sexy Zone, the group consisting of Shori Sato, Kento Nakajima, Marius Yo, Fuma Kikuchi and So Matsushima, debuted in 2011, with their group age average 14.2, breaking the record in the agency for the youngest group to debut.
 They were the 5th group from Johnny & Associates to debut as special supporters for the "FIVB World Cup Volleyball", after V6 (1995), Arashi (1999), NEWS (2003) and Hey!
 Say!
 JUMP (2007).
 In 2013 they appeared in Kouhaku for the first time.
 They sold 3 million copies in Japan.
 Yo left the group and retired from the entertainment industry in 2022.
 Nakajima left the group on March 31, 2024.

-As Timelesz, they started official activities on April 1, 2024 with the three remaining members.
-Almost a year later, a new era of timelesz started on February 15, 2025, after releasing an audition project to add members to the group, of which 5 new members were chosen.
+As Timelesz, they started official activities on April 1, 2024, with the three remaining members.
+Almost a year later, a new era of timelesz started on February 15, 2025, after holding open auditions to select new members to add the group.
+18,922 candidates auditioned, out of which 5 new members were ultimately chosen, with timelesz subsequently resuming activities as an 8-person group.